Keen to be focused?

 Successful fundraising is underpinned by a number of key principles drawn from disciplines as varied as psychology, sociology and marketing.
-We’ll share them with you show how to apply them in practical fundraising settings.
+We’ll share these with you, and show you how to apply them in your setting.

-Often the way you’re organised – legally and from a people perspective – can make a massive difference to your ability to attract funds.
-We’ll look at the options available and help you establish the best structure for success.
+The way you’re organised – legally and from a people perspective – can make a massive difference to your ability to attract funds.
+We’ll explore the options available and help you establish the best structure for success.

 Creating a Value Proposition

 To succeed in competitive world of fundraising you need a Value Proposition — a way of distinguishing your offering from others.
 We’ll show you how to create and share an effective Value Proposition — making your agency or project stand out.

 Developing your Strategy

 Over the programme- online, hybrid or onsite- you’ll discover how relevant each of the 26 modules is to your own strategy.
 (You’ll also establish which are not suitable.)
 The result?
 An integrated strategy tailored to your organisation and its ambitions.

 So you’ve got lots of strategic thoughts, and some good ideas, but how do you shape them into a robust plan that you can share with senior managers or your Board?
 In this module we help you write a plan to win support and investment and deliver results.

 NEW!
 Donor Demographics

 What are the differences between, say, millennials and boomers in terms of attitudes, channels and propensity to give?
 We explore some of the surprising similarities- and differences- and how to make use of them in your fundraising.